TariqHira/ab-test-booking/README1.md

 | **T-Test**  | For small samples (`n < 30`) or unknown population variance |
 | **Chi-Square** | For categorical outcomes in contingency tables |

----

-Here’s the revised 4 key points with the correct standard error formula included:

 - In a two-proportion Z-test, the variance of a sample proportion is `p(1 - p) / n`, but since `p` is unknown, we estimate it using `p̂` (sample proportion).